blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 1987: First Intifada
 	- Lasted till 1993

+- 1991: Madrid Conference
+	-

 - 1993 Oslo Peace Accords
 	- Derailed by Terrorism
 - 1995 Oslo II
 	-

-- 2000 Camp David and the Clinton parameters
+- 2000 Camp David Summit and the Clinton parameters
 	- What:
 		- Israeli PM Ahoud Barak offered to offered to create a Palestinian state in all of Gaza and 97% of the West Bank, with land swaps to account for the other 3%.
+	- Status:
+		-
 	- Why:
+		-
 - 2000: Second Intifada
 	- Why:
 		- Ariel Sharon visited Temple Mount, which was seen as offensive